anand25116/Booktopia/README.md

 - 📊 **Admin Panel** – Manage books, orders, and users effortlessly.
 - 🛍️ **Wishlist & Cart System** – Save your must-reads for later.
 - ⭐ **User Reviews & Ratings** – Discover top-rated books through reader feedback.
-- 🚀 **Fast & Secure Backend** – Built for efficiency and performance.
+- 🚀 **Fast & Secure Backend** – Built with PHP and MySQL for efficiency and performance.

 ---

 ## 💡 Why Booktopia?
-- **Aesthetic & User-Friendly** 🌸🎨 – A beautifully designed interface for book lovers.
+- **Aesthetic & User-Friendly** 🌸🎨 – A beautifully designed interface using Bootstrap.
 - **Diverse Collection** 📚 – From bestsellers to hidden gems, find it all here.
-- **Reliable & Secure** 🔐 – Safe transactions and user data protection.
+- **Reliable & Secure** 🔐 – Safe transactions and user data protection with PHP & MySQL.
 - **More Than Just a Store!** ☕ – Join book discussions, get recommendations, and explore book-inspired goodies!

 ---